 Although the majority of commuting trips in the town are by private automobile, Easton is somewhat unusual for a town of its size for having a substantial number of people who use public transportation.
 For a lot of people, the train helps to get to and from their jobs every morning, which benefits everyone in the Easton area by reducing both traffic and air pollution.

 The people who call Easton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Easton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Easton include Italian, English, German, and Portuguese.
+Important ancestries of people in Easton include Irish, Italian, English, German, and Polish.

 The most common language spoken in Easton is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and French.